spaceh3ad/Automate_the_boring_stuff/README.md

 # Automate_the_boring_stuff
-Exercieses from the book that I decided to share.
-Feel free to check them out and use.
+Few exercies from the book that i found interesting to do.
+Some are much more extended than it was implied.